Taro Iwashiro: Career

 Iwashiro has composed the music for many Japanese television series and films.
 He has composed for both Red Cliff films, Shinobi: Heart Under Blade, Azumi, The Prince of Tennis, Rurouni Kenshin: The Motion Picture, and the Korean film Memories of Murder.
 He was also lead composer for the Capcom video game Onimusha 2: Samurai's Destiny.
 Iwashiro has often led the Tokyo Metropolitan Symphony Orchestra for his soundtracks, including the 2005 taiga drama Yoshitsune and 2008 film Red Cliff.

-He also composed the opening song for a video game, Breath of Fire IV (2000).
+He also composed music for two video games: I Will: The Story of London (1993) and the opening song for Breath of Fire IV (2000).